10 Places to Go Snowshoeing in the Western US

 Source: Anna Brones

-Two hours from Salt Lake City in the heart of the high Uintas Wilderness, the Bear River Outdoor Recreation Alliance maintains 5 backcountry yurts that are accessible by snowshoe.
-Yurts are located anywhere from 2 to 6.5 miles from the Lily Lake Trail System trailhead, and an overnight stay requires packing in food, water, and supplies.
+Two hours from Salt Lake City in the heart of the High Uintas Wilderness, the Bear River Outdoor Recreation Alliance maintains 6 backcountry yurts that are accessible by snowshoe between 2 to 7 miles from the Lily Lake Trail System trailhead.
+An overnight stay requires packing in food, water, and supplies, so make sure you pack what you’ll need.

 Source: Andy Delcambre

-You may have never thought that you could snowshoe somewhere as far south as New Mexico.
-However, the Sandia Mountains, which are just a short drive away from Albuquerque, are home to a number of snowshoe trails ranging in length from half a mile to thirty miles.
+You may have never thought you could snowshoe somewhere as far south as New Mexico.
+However, just a short drive away from Albuquerque, the Sandia Mountains are home to a number of snowshoe trails.
 For a fun day, ride the air tram to the top of the Sandia Crest and then follow the crest line until you are ready to turn back and head down.
+You’ll find trails ranging from half a mile to 30 miles.
 Just remember to check the snow report before you head out to make sure there is sufficient snow.

 Source: Kevin Eddy

-Last but certainly not least on the list of best snowshoeing destinations is Yellowstone National Park.
-In winter, a majority of roads in Yellowstone are closed to vehicles, but that doesn’t mean you can’t explore.
-From the north entrance near Mammoth Hot Springs, hire a snow coach to transport you to the Old Faithful Snow Lodge, where you can stay in an overnight cabin for as little as $105 per night.
-From there, take the trail to a large waterfall called Kepler Cascades and then follow along the Firehole River to the Lone Star geyser.
-Here you will find an impressive cone-shaped geyser that erupts every 3 hours, shooting a stream of geothermal water 45 feet in the air.
-The total trail is 9 miles roundtrip, and make sure to keep an eye out for wildlife.
+Last but not least on the list of best snowshoeing destinations is Yellowstone National Park.
+In winter, most of the roads in Yellowstone are closed to vehicles, but there’s still a lot to explore.
+From the north entrance near Mammoth Hot Springs, hire a snow coach to transport you to the Old Faithful Snow Lodge, where you can stay in an overnight cabin for as little as $120 per night.
+From there, take the trail to Kepler Cascades waterfall and then follow along Firehole River to Lone Star geyser.
+The cone-shaped geyser erupts a stream of geothermal water 45 feet in the air every 3 hours.
+The total trail is 9 miles roundtrip.
+Keep an eye out for wildlife, which is one of the most exciting parts of visiting Yellowstone.

 Need more snowshoeing inspiration?
-Check out my Pinterest board for tips, gear, and cute snowshoeing accessories!
+Check out my SNOWSHOEING Pinterest board for tips, gear, and cute snowshoeing accessories!